TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/nikon_example.md

 To configure, select the serial port corresponding to the port emulated over USB by the EVM.
 The host serial port should be configured to 115200 baud, no parity, 1 stop bit and no flow control.

-The Nikon receiver firmware running on ICSSM1-PRU0 provides a defined interface.
+The Nikon receiver firmware running on ICSS-PRU provides a defined interface.
 The Nikon diagnostic application interacts with the Nikon receiver firmware interface.
 It then presents the user with menu options to select different commands.
 The application collects the data entered by the user and configures the relevant interface.
 Then via the Nikon receiver interface, the command is triggered.
 Once the command completion is indicated by the interface, the status of the transaction is checked.
 If the Status indicates success, the result is presented to the user.

-\endcond

 \cond SOC_AM243X